Cementoenamel junction: Anatomy

+Histology

+Histologically, the cervical margin area can be appreciated by the gingiva histology surrounding the curvature, or cemento-enamel junction that aligns on the same location on a healthy tooth individual.
+However, due to pathological reasons such as gingival recession or periodontitis, the gingival margin may get located below CEJ, hence histologically it is difficult to have a precise sample to study on.

 Formation

 In the tooth bud, regions where enamel formation is completed, the enamel organ gives rise to Hertwig's epithelial root sheath, composed of two epithelial layers derived from the external and internal epithelia.
 The sheath is irregularly fragmented in time and space as it promotes cementum deposition on the newly formed dentin.
 After this fragmentation, Hertwig's epithelial root sheath also participates in cementogenesis and formation of the periodontal ligament, giving rise to the epithelial rests of Malassez.
 This irregular fragmentation of Hertwig's epithelial root sheath yields an equally irregular limit of cervical enamel and an irregular onset of formation and deposition of cementum.
 Consequently, the relationship between cementum and enamel at the CEJ presents an irregular contour, as observed during scanning electron microscope (SEM) analysis of the primary teeth.

 Fragmentation of Hertwig's epithelial root sheath and exposure of dentin covered by a thin layer of intermediate cementum are fundamental for the onset of cementogenesis.
 If Hertwig's epithelial root sheath is not fragmented, there will be enamel deposition and it will be transformed into reduced epithelium, thus preventing cementum deposition on its surface.